Climate and Average Weather Year Round in Arnside United Kingdom

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.2 months, from June 24 to September 30, with an average temperature above 58°F. The day of the year with the warmest water is August 7, with an average temperature of 62°F.
+The time of year with warmer water lasts for 3.2 months, from June 25 to October 1, with an average temperature above 58°F. The month of the year in Arnside with the warmest water is August, with an average temperature of 62°F.

-The time of year with cooler water lasts for 3.7 months, from December 23 to April 13, with an average temperature below 46°F. The day of the year with the coolest water is February 19, with an average temperature of 42°F.
+The time of year with cooler water lasts for 3.7 months, from December 24 to April 14, with an average temperature below 46°F. The month of the year in Arnside with the coolest water is February, with an average temperature of 42°F.